dr-rodd/GripItGolf/docs/copy-review.md

 **T-02 · Pick boards first** · `TripTeamsClient.tsx:675`
 - Now: Pick the leaderboards these teams should play for, then choose the teams.
 Tick more than one to have them share the same teams.
-- New:
+- New: Pick the leaderboards, then choose the teams.

 **T-03 · Boards already set** · `TripTeamsClient.tsx:677`
-- Now: Tap a leaderboard to see its teams, or to change them.
+- Now: Tap a leaderboard to see and edit teams.
 - New:

 **T-04 · Continue button** · `TripTeamsClient.tsx:699`